A Fairer SCOTUS Process

 There was very little worthy of pride about the drama the nation went through during the Justice Kavanaugh confirmation.
 The debate lasted long after the hearings took place, and both sides have cases for unfairness.

-I offer four specific suggestions that would improve the fairness of the confirmation process for the Supreme Court of the United States (SCOTUS) based on the Senate Judiciary Committee’s advice and consent power.
+I offer four specific suggestions that would improve fairness of the confirmation process for the Supreme Court of the United States (SCOTUS) based on the Senate Judiciary Committee’s advice and consent power.
 The Committee need only have the will to do so.

 Avoid the Appearance of Partisanship